Center for Hard to Recycle Materials

 Hours

 Please note: The CHaRM Center may close during inclement weather such as extreme heat, tornados or lightning.
-Click here to follow the Department of Environment and Sustainability on Twitter for updates.
+Click here for updates posted to South Suburban College's Facebook page.

 Commercial and industrial waste is not accepted.
-This campus is monitored 24/7 year-round.
 Materials may not be dropped off outside of operating hours.
-Individuals caught illegally dumping waste will be prosecuted and may be fined up to $10,000.
+Property is under 24-hour video surveillance.
+Illegal dumping is a crime.
+Violators may be fined up to $10,000 per Cook County, IL, Code of Ordinances ch.
+30, §131 (2017).

 Accepted Items and Materials